George Gregory Smith

 Prof George Gregory Smith (20 June 1865 – 3 March 1932) was a Scottish literary critic.

+In his Scottish Literature: Character and Influence (1919) Smith coined the term 'Caledonian antisyzygy' to describe what he perceived as a union of opposites, or an oscilation between realism and the supernatural, in the work of Scottish authors.
 He corresponded with Mark Twain, and also lived in Florence for a while.

 He died in London but is buried with his wife Mary east of the western path in Dean Cemetery in Edinburgh.

 Family

 He was married to Mary Cadell (1866-1909) daughter of Col Robert Cadell.
+A son was the colonial administrator Henry Graham Gregory-Smith.